iraiosub/riboseq-flow/README.md

 1. Ensure `Nextflow` and `Docker`/`Singularity`/`Conda` are installed on your system.

-**Note:** The pipeline has so far been tested on the Crick HPC (CAMP) with Nextflow version `21.10.3`.
+**Note:** The pipeline has so far been tested on the Crick HPC (CAMP) with Nextflow version `21.10.3`. `Conda` is required for the time being to run the pipeline!
+Container support will be added soon!

-2. Pull the main version of the pipeline from the GitHub repository:
+2. Pull the desired version of the pipeline from the GitHub repository:

 ```
-nextflow pull ulelab/riboseq -r dev
+nextflow pull iraiosub/riboseq -r dev
 ```

 3. Run the pipeline on the provided test dataset:

 ```
-nextflow run ulelab/riboseq -r dev -profile test,conda,crick
+nextflow run iraiosub/riboseq -r dev -profile test,conda,crick
 ```

 4. Review the results